 Our Legal Take

-Should Madison on the Green be found at fault for failing to protect this resident, the survivor of this assault may elect to hold the apartment complex civilly liable.
-A claim of this magnitude may be in the millions of dollars and would, most importantly, demand Madison on the Green and other local apartment owners finally make resident safety their first priority.
+As the details of this shooting continue to emerge, Ms. Lassiter may elect to file civil claims against the owner and management of The Lodge Apartments.
+Total claims may be in the millions of dollars and will, most importantly, demand The Lodge Apartments and other local apartments finally make resident safety their first priority.

-Photographs and a thorough inspection will need to be performed immediately before any evidence, such as broken lighting or surveillance footage, may be damaged, repaired or destroyed.
-The survivor of this assault should contact an experienced premises liability firm without delay to ensure all evidence is preserved and their best interests are protected.
+Photographs and a thorough inspection of the property will need to be performed immediately before any evidence, such as broken fencing or surveillance footage, may be repaired, damaged or destroyed.
+Ms. Lassiter should retain a premises liability firm without delay to ensure all evidence is preserved and her best interests are protected.

-The Murray Law Firm works tirelessly to protect victims of apartment violence and property negligence and we offer our legal expertise to the victim, if needed.
-Anyone seeking further information or legal representation is encouraged to contact us at 706.494.2800.
+The Murray Law Firm has extensive experience in protecting victims of property negligence and we offer our legal expertise, if needed.
+Anyone seeking further information or legal representation is encouraged to contact us at 404.842.1600.